Microwave oven: Commercial availability

+Though Tappan had once pledged an early-1956 release, U.S. appliance dealers began exhibiting the “Tappan Electronic Oven” only in April 1956, typically advertised at $1250.
+Tappan eventually produced several variations of its built-in model under contract to Whirlpool, Westinghouse, and other major appliance manufacturers looking to add matching microwave ovens to their conventional oven line.
+Due to cost and maintenance needs (some units were water-cooled) sales were limited.

 Japan's Sharp Corporation began manufacturing microwave ovens in 1961.
 Between 1964 and 1966, Sharp introduced the first microwave oven with a turntable, an alternative means to promote more even heating of food.
 In 1965, Raytheon, looking to expand their Radarange technology into the home market, acquired Amana to provide more manufacturing capability.
 In 1967, they introduced the first popular home model, the countertop Radarange, at a price of US$495 ($ in dollars).
 Unlike the Sharp models, a motor driven mode stirrer in the top of the oven cavity rotated allowing the food to remain stationary.